Frequently Asked Questions

 Can bidet seats be used by the elderly and handicapped?

 Most definitely.
-The BioBidet Superior BB-1000 is recommended for the elderly, handicapped and anyone needing assistance with daily personal hygiene.
+A remote control model, like the Pristine 501R or Pristine Hi-Tech is recommended for the elderly, handicapped and anyone needing assistance with daily personal hygiene.
 Simple to use controls will gently clean all genital areas comfortably and without embarrassment.
-The BB-1000 comes with a remote control for added convenience

 Can bidet seats be used by children?